 Lean towards protein.

 Our go-to snacks around here are snacks with high amounts of protein.
 Sugar metabolizes too quickly, as previously discussed, but protein and maybe a side of fat are your best options when it comes to getting over the hump before dinner time.
-Our EBOOST PRIME is a great item to incorporate into your afternoon snacks!

 How does this list measure up?
 What are you go-to healthy afternoon snacks?